1zc/Player-Paint/README.md

 # Player Paint

 This is a standalone plugin intended to provide the +paint feature to players for visibility and to mark landmarks, with decals being fully client-sided.
-This is ideal for movement game-mode servers that want to provide the feature to players, but do not want it to be abused to destroy visibility in public servers!
+This is ideal for movement game-mode servers that want to provide the feature to players, but do not want it to be abused to destroy visibility and cause chaos in public servers!

 ## Usage: